TikhonJelvis/RL-book/book/abstracts.md

 ## Abstract

-This appendix covers the derivation of the famous Black-Scholes equation and it's solution for Call/Put Options.
+This appendix covers the derivation of the famous Black-Scholes equation, and its solution for Call/Put Options.

 # Appendix F: Function Approximations as Affine Spaces